AnantJoshiCZ/QuickHull/README.md

 # QuickHull

 This is an implementation of the QuickHull algorithm in Python.
-It randomly generates a set of points and finds the convex hull of this set of points using the QuickHull algorithm.
-More details about QuickHull algorithm here: [QuickHull](https://github.com/AnantJoshiCZ/QuickHull.git)
+It randomly generates a set of points and finds the convex hull of this set of points using the Quickhull algorithm.
+More details about QuickHull algorithm here: [Quickhull Algorithm](https://en.wikipedia.org/wiki/Quickhull)

 # Installation/Setup